SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 ## Why use functions

-There are two benefits that comes when using functions:
+There are two benefits that come when using functions:

 1. **Reusability**: once some code is written inside a function, it can then be executed as many times as you want.
 This avoids repetition, redundancy and duplicate code.